sukhjinder-kumar/GittensBandit/README.md

 > [!WARNING]
 > Please note that `torch` is installed for macos not linux.

+4. Run the `new_test.sh` file from base folder as `./Testing/new_test.sh`.
+Modify the file to edit params.

 ## Code Rules

 1. Use CamelCase for class names only and for anything else use snake_case.